GreyKeenan/dukesup/index.md

 The left-over card will be part of your starting hand.
 5. Runs and sets will be played to the rest of the table.
 6. Once both players have chosen their DUKES, they say, “Dukes Up!” in unison and flip up their DUKES.
-The FIEFS remain face-down, and should be secret.
+The FIEFS remain face-down and secret.

 Objective